catid/blog2022/content/posts/netgear_insight.md

 ## Setting up VLAN Trunks

-Similar to the LAG setup, I would recommend doing this slowly and methodically with testing.
+Similar to the LAG setup, I do this slowly and methodically with testing, since I've casually locked myself out several times doing this part.
 First, configure the VLAN tagging for LAGs and other connections between switches.
 Configure one connection at a time and test it before moving on.
 Configure the deepest switches in the network (away from the router) first, and move towards the router.

 First remove your normal switch inter-connections, and install a cheat cable between each pair of switches you'll be updating the VLAN rules on.
-Then after verifying the link works with ping.
-On Windows I use the cmd.exe CLI and use e.g. `ping -t garagepoe.lan` to keep pinging the device continuously while testing.
+Then after verifying the link works (by pinging the remote switch):

 Navigate to `All > Wired > Settings > VLAN/Network Setup > Select a VLAN > Port Members > (+) Expand`.